- TRA: 608-267-7772

 Trade Adjustment Assistance (TAA) and Trade Readjustment Allowance (TRA)

-Reemployment Trade Adjustment Assistance is available to qualified participants whose petition number begins with 7, 8, or 9 and whose petition was filed between 05/17/09, 12/31/13 through present RTAA is a wage subsidy available to qualified participants who are 50 years of age or older.
+Reemployment Trade Adjustment Assistance is available to qualified participants whose 5-digit petition number begins with 7 or higher.
+RTAA is a wage subsidy available to qualified participants who are 50 years of age or older.
 Electing the RTAA option cancels out all future eligibility for the TRA weekly benefits.

 The projected annual wages at new employment cannot exceed certain levels, depending on which TAA Law applies to your petition: